NYA-Games/nya-games.github.io/index.md

 _Every want to jump into a another world?_

-**That's the goal of Not Your Abuelita's Games.** There's worlds out there that we have yet to explore.
+**That's the goal of Not Your Abuelita's (NYA) Games.** There's worlds out there that we have yet to explore.
 As my Abuelita would say, vamos.
 Let's go.

 [View my Online Resume/CV](./resume.html).